Sylvain-Frey/Systematic-Literature-Review/README.md

 Systematic-Literature-Review
 ============================

 Data extration and processing tools for a Systematic Literature Review.
-The general process assumed here consists in aggregating extracted data (author, year, title, abstract) into an csv file and screen the csv.
+The general process assumed here consists in aggregating extracted data (author, year, title, abstract) into a csv file and screen the csv.

 ACM parser